VALUATION HIGHLIGHTS

 While the COVID-19 outbreak and associated lockdowns resulted in an uncertain outlook for the broader markets, the multi-billion-dollar Fed stimulus announced in late March 2020 helped the markets stage a strong recovery.
 Investors expected a quicker economic rebound.
 In addition, Roche's COVID-19 tests, as well as strong growth in sales of new drugs, have boded well for its sales growth.

 However, a high inflationary environment, rising interest rates, and fears of a recession have spooked the markets.
 Roche, in particular, faces biosimilar competition for some of its blockbuster drugs as well as a meaningful decline in sales of its Covid-19-related products.
+It also suspended clinical trials for some of its highly anticipated drugs.
 These factors have weighed on Roche's ADR in the recent past.

 - Loss of Patent Exclusivity

 - Over the last few years, some of Roche's key drugs, including Rituxan, Avastin, and Herceptin, have lost their patent protection.
-These are blockbuster drugs with sales of around $6 billion each in 2018.
-But given the loss of market exclusivity, the combined sales declined from $19.4 billion in 2018 to $9.1 billion in 2021.
+These were blockbuster drugs, with sales of around $6 billion each in 2018.
+But given the loss of market exclusivity, the combined sales declined from $19.4 billion in 2018 to $5.4 billion in 2023.
 This trend will likely continue in the near term.
 Also, some of the other pharmaceutical companies have already developed biosimilars for these three drugs, likely resulting in lower sales for Roche going forward.

 - New Drugs So Far Offsetting The Decline In The Sales of Older Drugs

 - As stated above, Roche is facing biosimilar competition for some of its blockbuster drugs.
-However, the company's new drugs are expected to offset the decline in older drugs.
+However, the company's relatively new drugs, such as Perjeta and Kadcyla, are expected to offset the decline in older drugs.

 - Ocrevus Driving The Growth